AMReX-Fusion/Furnace/Docs/source/FlowChart.rst

 ============

-There are several different time-evolution methods currently implemented in Furnace.
+There are several different time-evolution methods currently implemented in Logi.
 As best as possible, they share the same driver routines and use preprocessor or runtime variables to separate the different code paths.
 These fall into two categories:

-.. index:: furnace.time_integration_method, USE_SIMPLIFIED_SDC, USE_TRUE_SDC
+.. index:: logi.time_integration_method, USE_SIMPLIFIED_SDC, USE_TRUE_SDC

 -  Strang+CTU: the Strang evolution does the burning on the state for :math:`\Delta t/2`, then updates the hydrodynamics using the